YingCGooi/coin_exchange/README.md

 Signed-in user will be automatically logged out after a certain period of inactivity.

 ### Numbers
-Prices are updated real-time - which means the exchange rates follow the actual markets.
+Prices are updated real-time - which means the web app's exchange rates follow the actual markets.
 A price validation is implemented so that users may not be able to manipulate the inputs to buy/sell at a false exchange rate.